brigitapop/aurelia/PITCHME.md

 ### Registering Lifetime

 - Singleton –constructed on first inject, same ref passed to other injections
-- Transient –new instance constructed on each injectio
+- Transient –new instance constructed on each injection

 ---
 ### Globally Registering Dependencies